 That's where mental health statistics come in.
 Taking in the data about mental illness can help us better understand who is affected by these conditions and just how common they are.

-Read on to learn more mental health facts and stats.
+Read on to learn more mental health and illness facts and statistics.

 What Causes Mental Illness?